 - Council will manage and monitor costs and find further efficiency and productivity gains.

 It is clear from the modelling that without a 15% special variation, Council will not be financially sustainable and will be unable to repay the restricted funds which were not spent with the necessary authorisations.
 With a 15% special variation, Council will be able to repay $100M within ten years by delivering modest budget surpluses.

 In normal circumstances, Council’s LTFP would have highlighted the need for a special rate variation and consultation would have occurred in accordance with Council’s usual process for Integrated Planning and Reporting documents.
 Council is in a unique financial situation and as a result, it has been necessary to review the LTFP at the same time as a potential SV.

 The Long Term Financial Plan shows Council’s forecast position both with and without a potential SV.

-Submissions should be addressed to the Acting Chief Executive Officer (Mr Rik Hart) and will be accepted until 5pm Tuesday 9 March 2021. via:
+Submissions addressed to the Acting Chief Executive Officer (Mr Rik Hart) were accepted between 9 February and 9 March 2021. via:

 - Email: email@example.com

 - Post: PO Box 20, Wyong NSW 2259